Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Case Studies

 \subsubsection{Validity Test}

-We conduct the chi-square test to examine validity of functional topological shape features obtained from the brain tumor MRI images.
-We use the variability threshold $C=90\%$ and 11 dimension-zero FPCs $(q=11)$ and nine dimension-one FPCs $(r=9)$ are selected.
-The chi-square test statistic with degrees of freedom of 20 is 146.50 and its p-value is close to zero.
+We conduct the chi-square test to examine the validity of functional topological shape features obtained from the brain tumor MRI images.
+We use the variability threshold $C=90\%$ and three dimension-zero FPCs and 10 dimension-one FPCs are selected.
+The p-value of the chi-square test with degrees of freedom of 13 is $1\times10^{-6}$.
 This implies that the proposed topological shape features are informative for predicting the survival outcomes of the GBM patients after adjusting the clinical variables.